qgustavor/signed-service-workers/README.md

 Currently the only tested browser that is compatible is Google Chrome.
-Firefox isn't compatible yet because WebCrypto isn't enabled in workers ([bug](https://bugzilla.mozilla.org/show_bug.cgi?id=842818])), what can be fixed with a polyfill, which isn't going to be released in this repository.
+Firefox isn't compatible yet because WebCrypto isn't enabled in workers ([bug](https://bugzilla.mozilla.org/show_bug.cgi?id=842818])), what can be fixed with a polyfill, which, for simplicity, isn't going to be released in this repository.
 It also may not work with proxies which minify JavaScript files (of course it's not going to work with proxies which rewrite or add JavaScript as it's insecure).
 Code is written in ES6, so maybe using some ES6 JavaScript compiler may be necessary (although if some browser support Service Workers it's possible that it already supports ES6).